bcnmy/docs/versioned_docs/version-3.0/tutorials/nodejs/paywitherc20.md

 # Paying for Gas with ERC20 Tokens 🛢️💳

 This guide focuses on using ERC20 tokens like USDC to cover gas fees, adding flexibility in handling transaction costs.
-For this tutorial you will need some **Test USDC tokens** (**0xda5289fcaaf71d52a80a254da614a192b693e977**).
+For this tutorial you will need some **Test USDC tokens** (**0xf555F8d9Cf90f9d95D34488e6C852796D9acBd31**).

 :::info Preparation
 Before starting, acquire test USDC tokens.
-Swap test Matic for USDC on [Uniswap](https://app.uniswap.org/#/swap) connected to the Polygon Mumbai network.
+Swap test Matic for USDC on [Uniswap](https://app.uniswap.org/#/swap) connected to the Polygon Amoy network.
 Obtain test Matic from the [polygon faucet](https://faucet.polygon.technology/).
-Make sure to swap for Polygon Mumbai USDC test tokens at this address:
+Make sure to swap for Polygon Amoy USDC test tokens at this address:
-0xda5289fcaaf71d52a80a254da614a192b693e977
+0xf555F8d9Cf90f9d95D34488e6C852796D9acBd31
 :::

 User can pay in any ERC20 token of their choice.
 Please find the supported list of ERC20 tokens [here](https://docs.biconomy.io/supportedchains/supportedTokens).